satyamtg/element-tiles-refind-theme/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details The font used is Roboto Mono licensed under the Apache License 2.0
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+The font used is Roboto Mono licensed under the Apache License 2.0 - see the [LICENSE](theme/fonts/LICENSE.txt) file for details